mooreniemi/semcheck/README.md

 # Semcheck
 ### a command line tool to reconcile your domain model language
+Think of Semcheck as your helpful automated reference librarian for schemas.

 While building an API, you may want to check your potential domain models against existing schemas so that you can leverage established standards.

 ## Installation